linked-db/linked-ql/README.md

 > [!IMPORTANT]
 > This is **`@linked-db/linked-ql@next`** (our @next release)
-> See [LinkedQL (current)](https://github.com/linked-db/linked-ql) for the current version.
-This is the version documented in the wiki
+> See [LinkedQL (current)](https://github.com/linked-db/linked-ql) for the current version—being the version documented in the wiki

 ---------------------------------